 - Navigate to beascout.org.

-- Enter your zip code in the “Sign Up to Volunteer” box.
+- Enter your ZIP Code in the “Find Volunteering Opportunities” box.

-- In the map at the bottom of the page, look for the local unit you’d like to volunteer with.
+- In the resulting list of Scouting units, look for the local unit you’d like to volunteer with.
 In this instance, we’ll say you want to volunteer with Cub Scouts.
-Look for the Cub Scouts logos and click their map pins to see where each pack is located.
+Look for the Cub Scouts logos.

-- Select “Request More Information” on the pack you’d like to help.
+- Click the “Request More Information” button for the pack you’d like to help.
 There, you’ll enter contact information so pack leadership can get in contact with you.

 In addition, feel free to contact the unit directly.
 Websites and contact information are located on the map pins in the Be A Scout map (mentioned in step 4 above).